smbutterfield/ibmt17-18/_04-intro-rhythm/b3-tx-compoundmeter.md

 The key to meter is your perception when listening to it.
 Depending on the tempo, 3/4 is a time signature that can be classified as a simple triple, or a compound single.
 When the beat is in 3, it divides in two.
-When the beat came to the measure level, it makes the beat a 1 with a division of 3, insteadd of a 3 that can be divided by 2.
+When the beat came to the measure level, it makes the beat a 1 with a division of 3, instead of a 3 that can be divided by 2.